-Apart from these types of wastes, EMSA has been collecting batteries and lamps that staff brings along and deposits in the collection areas
+Apart from these types of wastes, EMSA has been collecting electronic equipment, batteries, and lamps that staff brings along and deposits in the collection areas.

 Electronic waste is donated to a circular economy NGO which is certified for this activity.
 EMSA has also made arrangements for staff members to be able to donate their private electronic waste through this scheme.
+The purpose of the agreement is to extend the equipment's life cycle, as the organization refurbishes as much as possible the donated items and only as a last resource sends them for recycling.